-- 1. distribute the corresponding source modifications from the released version in the form of a patch file along with the binaries, - 2. add special version identification to distinguish your version in addition to the base release version number, - 3. provide your name and address as the primary contact for the support of your modified version, and - 4. retain our contact information in regard to use of the base software.
+- 1. distribute the corresponding source modifications from the released version in the form of a patch file along with the binaries, 2. add special version identification to distinguish your version - 2. add special version identification to distinguish your version in addition to the base release version number, - 3. provide your name and address as the primary contact for the support of your modified version, and - 4. retain our contact information in regard to use of the base software.